 The specific course requirements and course descriptions of the M.B.A. degree are listed below.
-As a general rule, all Basic Program course requirements are completed fist by the graduate student.
+As a general rule, all Basic Program course requirements are completed first by the graduate student.
 Core classes can be taken in any order, assuming the Basic prerequisite has been met.
-The Synergistic Organizational Strategy course (MNGT 6800) is the capstone course and is taken after all other core courses have been completed.
+The Synergistic Organizational Strategy course (MNGT6800) is the capstone course and is taken after all other core courses have been completed (or concurrently, with Dean's permission).